-Hazardous Chemical Exposure: Keep clear of out-of-doors areas when may have been treated with pesticides, fungicides, and other hazardous chemicals.
+Hazardous Chemical Exposure: Keep clear of out-of-doors areas when may have been treated with pesticides, fungicides and other hazardous chemicals.
 Check with the school district's facilities director to make sure no chemical applications have been made in the areas where students will be working.
 In the location is off school property, attempt to secure pesticide and any other hazardous chemical application information from the owners or operators of the site.

-Use of PPE: When working out-of-doors, students should use appropriate personal protective equipment or PPE including safety glasses or safety goggles (when working with hazardous chemicals), gloves, close toed shoes, hat, long sleeve shirt and pants, sunglasses, and sun screen protection.
+Use of PPE: When working out-of-doors, students should use appropriate personal protective equipment or PPE including safety glasses or safety goggles (when working with hazardous chemicals), gloves, close toed shoes, hat, long sleeve shirt and pants, sunglasses and sun screen protection.
 When working near deep water, use life preservers or other floatation devices.
-It is strongly recommended that students with immune suppressed medical issues wear vinyl gloves when handling animals (e.g. amphibians, etc.).

-Exposure to Allergens: Caution students relative to poisonous plants (ivy, sumac, etc.), insects (bees, wasps, ticks, mosquitoes, etc.), wild animals (poisonous snakes, etc.) and hazardous debris (broken glass, pieces of metal, other sharps, etc.).
-Show pictures of poisonous plants and animals so students can easily identify them.
-Review habitat locations where ticks and/or mosquitoes are likely to be found, e.g. leaves, ponding water, etc.
+Exposure to Allergens: Caution students relative to poisonous plants (ivy, sumac, etc.), insects (bees, wasps, ticks, mosquitoes, etc) and hazardous debris (broken glass, other sharps, etc.).
+Show pictures of poisonous plants so students can easily identify them.
+Review habitat locations where ticks and/or mosquitoes are likely to be found; e.g. leaves, ponding water, etc.

-Trip/Fall Hazards: Caution students about trip/fall hazards like rocks, string/rope, etc. when walking out-of-doors.
+Trip/Fall Hazards: Caution students about trip/fall hazards like rocks, string/rope, etc. when walking outof-doors.
 Also use caution for impalement instruments such as rusty nails, sharp sticks, etc. Make sure students are warned about climbing trees, standing too close to the edge of a cliff, etc.